 The fundamentals of chemistry, biology, physics, mathematics, the legal system, psychology, and even photography are taught to students in Hofstra’s Forensic Science department, which is an interdisciplinary study.

-Students have hands-on experience with tools that are used in contemporary forensic laboratories thanks to the university’s laboratories that are equipped with cutting-edge technology.
-Students are also given the opportunity to participate in research, internships, and peer teaching, among other experiences.
+Students have hands-on experience with tools used in contemporary forensic laboratories thanks to the university’s laboratories equipped with cutting-edge technology.
+Students are also allowed to participate in research, internships, and peer teaching, among other experiences.

 7. Loyola University Chicago